uhyeay2/AttendanceTracker/README.md

 - dbo (This is the source control for the Database Schema)
   - Tables
-    - Create Statements for each Table
+    - Create Table Statements are stored here.
+    - When you publish the Database through Visual Studios it will use these .sql files.
 - PostDeploymentScripts
   - Not Yet Developed - In upcoming work this section will include Scripts for Seeding Data into the Database.